A Woman in Berlin (film)

-A Woman in Berlin (Anonyma – Eine Frau in Berlin), known as The Downfall of Berlin Anonyma in the UK, is a 2008 German film directed by Max Färberböck, starring Nina Hoss and Eugeny Sidikhin.
+A Woman in Berlin (Anonyma – Eine Frau in Berlin), known as The Downfall of Berlin – Anonyma in the UK, is a 2008 German film directed by Max Färberböck, starring Nina Hoss and Yevgeny Sidikhin.
 It is based on the memoir, Eine Frau in Berlin, published anonymously (by Marta Hillers) in 1959 in German, with a new edition in 2003.
 (It was also published in English in 1954 and 2005, and in seven other languages.)

 The film premiered at the 2009 Berlin Film Festival and was praised for its portrayal of a morally complex and brutal period.

 Plot

 In the waning days of World War II, an assortment of women, children and elderly men struggle to survive in Berlin, cast out of their formerly middle-class lives.

 The Soviet Red Army arrives, defeating the last German defense.
 Its soldiers rape women of any age as they occupy the city.
-After having been raped by a number of Soviet soldiers, the film's anonymous woman, a German journalist (Nina Hoss), petitions the battalion's commanding officer for an alliance and protection.
-After initially rejecting her, the married officer Andrei Rybkin (Eugeny Sidikhin) is gradually seduced by the beautiful but battered German woman.
+After having been raped by a number of Soviet soldiers, the film's anonymous woman, a German journalist (Nina Hoss) petitions the battalion's commanding officer for an alliance and protection.
+After initially rejecting her, the married officer Andrei Rybkin (Yevgeny Sidikhin) is gradually seduced by the beautiful but battered German woman.
 She has a cool, practical approach to her life and has been part of an informal community that developed among survivors in her apartment building.

 The officer subsequently protects, feeds and parties with her and her neighbors.
 Other women in the flats also take particular officers or soldiers for protection against being raped by soldiers at large.
 Rybkin comes under suspicion and he is reassigned.